 Cola: The Secret Formula

-This site is named Art of Drink for a reason and I'm trying to cover all aspects of the liquid world, not just alcohol, even though that is usually my main topic.
-In this article I'm going to discuss what is probably the number one mixer in the world and that's cola, be it Coca-Cola, Royal Crown, Pepsi or any other brand.
-First, this isn't really a secret formula, but it is based on the documented knowledge of cola formulations.
+This site is named Art of Drink for a reason, and I’m trying to cover all aspects of the liquid world, not just alcohol, even though that is usually my main topic.
+In this article I’m going to discuss what is probably the number one mixer in the world, and that’s cola, be it Coca-Cola, Royal Crown, Pepsi or any other brand.
+First, this isn’t a secret formula, but it is based on the documented knowledge of cola formulations.
 Also, it may be partly inspired by a known formula of Pepsi from the 1920s.
 The Pepsi formula was made public when the company went bankrupt in 1923.

 The Coca-Cola Formula

 The formula provided here is the one from Open Cola, which is a software company in Toronto.
 They create this formula kind of as a marketing gimmick.
-The idea was to release a cola formula to the public, and license it under the General Public License (GPL), which means that if you use this formula and sell a product, you must release the formula and any modifications back to the public.
-In reality the GPL was never meant for food or beverages, but it was a good marketing idea.
-They did sell 150,000 cans of the product and the cola formula is more recognizable than the company, of the same name.
+The idea was to release a cola formula to the public and license it under the General Public License (GPL), which means that if you use this formula and sell a product, you must release the formula and any modifications back to the public.
+In reality, the GPL was never meant for food or beverages, but it was a good marketing idea.
+They did sell 150,000 cans of the product, and the cola formula is more recognizable than the company, of the same name.

-To make the cola, it is a three step process.
+To make the cola, it is a three-step process.
 First you need to gather the essential oils and create a base flavouring formula.
 Then you need to create a concentrated syrup, using the flavouring and additional components including sugar and water.
 Citric acid is often used instead of phosphoric acid, but now that we have Acid Phosphate, you can have the real thing.